Arbitrarily long strings of consecutive primes in special sets: Introduction

 \section{Introduction}

-A natural question that arises in the study of the distribution of prime numbers is determining which sets $\mathcal{A} \subseteq \N$ contain arbitrarily long strings of consecutive primes.
+A natural question that arises in the study of the distribution of prime numbers is determining which sets $\mathcal{A} \subseteq \N$ contain arbitrarily long strings of consecutive primes $p_{k+1},p_{k+2},\dots,p_{k+m}$, where $p_n$ is the $n$th prime number in $\mathbb{N}$.
 When $\mathcal{A}$ is an arithmetic progression of the form $a\N+b$ with $\gcd(a,b)=1$, Shiu famously showed that $\mathcal{A}$ contains arbitrarily long strings of consecutive primes and gave a lower bound on the number of such strings in $(a\N+b) \cap [1,x)$ (see Theorem 1 and 2 of \cite{shiu2000strings}).

 The recent breakthroughs of Zhang \cite{zhang2014bounded} and Maynard (\cite{maynard2015gaps} and \cite{Maynard_clusters}) on small gaps between primes introduced new approaches to investigate these questions, that yielded a strengthening of Shiu's result in \cite[Theorem 3.3]{Maynard_clusters}.
-Using these method, Shiu's result was further strengthened in \cite[Corollary 1.2]{Radomskii_2021}, where it was shown that there exist arbitrarily long strings of primes in $(a\N+b)$, such that the difference of the largest and the smallest prime in the string is bounded by a fixed number.
+Using these methods, Shiu's result was further strengthened in \cite[Corollary 1.2]{Radomskii_2021}, where it was shown that there exist arbitrarily long strings of primes in $(a\N+b)$, such that the difference of the largest and the smallest prime in the string is bounded by a fixed number.
 Another interesting application of the method yielded the existence of arbitrarily long strings of consecutive primes having a fixed integer $g \neq -1$, not a square, as a primitive root modulo those primes (\cite[Theorem 4.1]{Pollack_2014}), conditional on the generalized Riemann hypothesis.

 The existence of arbitrarily long strings of consecutive primes has also been investigated when $\mathcal{A}$ is a Beatty sequence satisfying certain conditions.
 For an irrational number $\alpha > 0$, the associated Beatty sequence is the set of integers